adaapp/primers-portfolio-AstridCaballeroPardo/README.md

 * detachFunction(Part B)

 To help complete this challenge I needed to break the overall problem down into the following main tasks:
-* create the timers
+* Create the timers
-* create threads
+* Create threads
-* create method to solve part A - joining
+* Create method to solve part A - joining
-* create method to solve part B - detaching
+* Create method to solve part B - detaching

 #### Reflection (as well as issues, challenges & resolutions)